 The Council of 7 members is elected for a period of four years at the end of which all councillors must be re-elected.
-The last elections were in May 2015, and so the next elections will be in April/May 2019.
+The last elections were in May 2015, and so the next elections will be in May 2019 (on Thursday 2nd).

 The council year runs from 1st April to 31st March.